gludington/conditional-visibility/README.md

 # Known Issues
 * Will not work with Pathfinder2e or other systems that use their own condition systems
+* Will not work if the hide regular conditions options of Combat Utility Belt is checked, as it hides the required Conditional Visibility conditions

 ## Attributions
 **Icons by**